virtuozzo/vap-installer-on-vhi/README.md

 - **[PaaS Web Installer](#paas-web-installer)** – run the automatic PaaS installer
 - **[Remove VAP Stack](#remove-vap-stack)** – delete unnecessary VAP stacks

+> **Note:** The automated installer in this repository covers basic installation steps and is intended for PoC and demo deployments only.
+For production deployments with full capabilities (including monitoring, platform patcher installation, backup configuration, etc.), please contact the Virtuozzo team.

 ## Installation Prerequisites